 The Total Money Makeover

 Popular radio host and financial expert Dave Ramsey wrote The Total Money Makeover in 2003, and it has been updated multiple times since then.
-This is a great, easy to read book to help you improve your financial literacy, and get control of all the money issues in your life.
-Ramsey’s light writing style helps makes it easy to understand the importance of budgeting, limiting your exposure to excess debt, and even how newlyweds can keep money from becoming a major source of conflict in their relationships.
+This is a great, easy to read book.
+It’ll help you improve your financial literacy, and get control of all the money issues in your life.
+Ramsey’s light writing style helps makes it easy to understand the importance various topics.
+These include budgeting, limiting exposure to excess debt, and even how newlyweds can keep money from becoming an issue.
 Ramsey also wrote a companion to Total called The Total Money Makeover Workbook, which can even further help you visualize what you have to do to get your personal finances in order.

 I Will Teach You To Be Rich

 While the title sounds like a gimmicky get-rich-quick scheme, Ramit Sethi’s I Will Teach You To Be Rich is anything but.
 The approachable book lays out a six-week program for people to take stock of their financial situations, and design an action plan to improve them for the long haul.
 Along the way, Sethi takes the time to educate readers about important financial subjects, such as loans, credit, index funds and retirement planning.
-This book is great for anyone, but it is especially geared towards younger people who are just starting out in their adult lives and want to get on the right track financially.
+This book is great for anyone.
+However, it’s especially geared towards younger people who are just starting and want to get on the right track financially.

 Your Money or Your Life

 Your Money or Your Life is as much a philosophy book as it is a personal finance guide.
-The book examines how, despite changing times, we are nonetheless trapped in debt-ridden, materialistic lifestyles, where free time and happiness remain elusive.
+The book examines how we are trapped in debt-ridden, materialistic lifestyles, where free time and happiness remain elusive.
 Your Money lays out a different path, one where we live more frugally with less debt and more satisfaction.
 Along the way, it covers weighty financial topics, such as the importance of budgeting, avoiding debt, and saving for retirement.
 It is hard to read Your Money or Your Life and think of money in the same way ever again.